-Transportation - We continue to operate the Town's transportation program each Tuesday, Wednesday, and Thursday to take people to local grocery stores, pharmacies, banks, etc… (limit four passengers at any given time).
-Westerly residents may call Edie at 596-7216 to make
+Transportation - We continue to operate the Town's transportation program each Tuesday, Wednesday, and Thursday to take people to local grocery stores, pharmacies, banks, etc. Westerly residents may call Edie at 596-7216 to make reservations.

 Social Services - Our Community Information Specialist, Nichole, continues to work fulltime to help people with a wide range of social service issues (health insurance, housing, fuel assistance, medical bills, and other issues to help you maintain your physical and mental health).
-Nichole has also been telephoning all of our Senior Center members to check on how you are doing and to see if we can assist you in any way (have you received a call?)
 To speak to Nichole, you may call the front office at 596-2404 and request a call back.

 he mission of the Westerly Senior Citizens Center is to provide opportunity for the "young at heart" to meet and enjoy a wide variety of social, educational, health, and recreational activities and programs and to promote the positive aspects of aging to them, their families, and the community at large.